cjdbarlow/bedside-notebook/orphans/orphans.md

 	Direct pulmonary damage from reactive oxygen species.
 Risk related to FiO2 > 0.6.
 	* Bronchopulmonary dysplasia\
 	* V/Q mismatch\
 	Reduces HPV, and therefore may lead to surplus blood flow to marginally ventilated lung units.
-This can lead to an increase in PaCO~2~ in patients with borderline ventilatory function.
+This can lead to an ↑ in PaCO~2~ in patients with borderline ventilatory function.
 	* Haldane effect
-	Increase in FiO~2~ decreases the CO~2~ buffering capacity of Haem ogle in, potentially increasing PaCO~2~.
+	↑ in FiO~2~ ↓ the CO~2~ buffering capacity of Haem ogle in, potentially ↑ PaCO~2~.
 	* Absorption atelectasis
 * D
-	* Decreased cerebral blood flow
+	* ↓ cerebral blood flow
 	* Direct CNS toxicity\
 	Reduces seizure threshold.
 	* Retinopathy of prematurity\
 	Hyperoxia of the neonate leads to reduction in retinal vascular development, with risk fo scarring and retinal detachment.
 * F
-	* Decreased renal blood flow
+	* ↓ renal blood flow
 * G
-	* Decreased splanchnic blood flow
+	* ↓ splanchnic blood flow